Loading…

 Students declaring a Digital Forensics Concentration may also earn two certificates: Digital Evidence Discovery and Digital Evidence Investigation by taking three additional courses: LES 330 – Cyber Law, SEC 360 – Advanced Mobile Device, and IoT Forensics and SEC 375 – Malware Analysis Techniques.
 For more information, see the section on Digital Evidence Discovery and Digital Evidence Investigation Certificates.

-Students must complete five (5) Security Electives and one free or College of Technology elective in order to satisfy the requirements of the degree.
+Students must complete five (5) Security Electives and one free or one Technology elective in order to satisfy the requirements of the degree.

 LES 330 Cyberlaw